tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises/index.rst

 with the dwarf warrior having the most at 60 points and the elf bard the least at 30 points.

-There are 15 spells, all very in keeping with the magic seen in the novels, which is to say not tremendously powerful (Strength, Shield, Speed, Balance, Camouflage, Concentration, Item Analysis, Clairvoyance, Healing, Luck, Protection from Magic, Sustenance, Calm, Charm Animal, and Fire Bolt).
+There are 15 spells, all with a fairly reasonable balance between keeping with the magic seen in the novels, which is to say not tremendously powerful, and what one would expect from a fantasy RPG.
+The spells are Strength, Shield, Speed, Balance, Camouflage, Concentration, Item Analysis, Clairvoyance, Healing, Luck, Protection from Magic, Sustenance, Calm, Charm Animal, and Fire Bolt.
 Magic items typically add a plus to a stat, or let you do something you couldn’t before.

 Maneuvers are how you use your stats.
 Some, like climbing a tree have a set difficulty.
 Others the GM sets the difficulty, from Routine (4)